‘Fundamental failures’ by police cost lives in Stephen Port probe, inquest finds

 “Fundamental failures” by police investigating the victims of serial killer Stephen Port probably cost lives, according to damning inquest conclusions.

-The families of the four young, gay men killed by sex predator Port called for the police watchdog to reopen its probe into the Metropolitan Police’s handling of the case after none of the 17 officers involved were disciplined, with 10 even being promoted.
+The families of the four young, gay men killed by sex predator Port called for the police watchdog to reopen its investigation into the Metropolitan Police’s handling of the case after none of the 17 officers involved were disciplined, with seven even being promoted.

 The Metropolitan Police apologised over the “devastating” findings, and the police watchdog confirmed it is considering reopening its inquiry into the bungled original investigations.